masonamadeus/the-bodge-lab/content/config/randomize theme.md

 </style>
 ## Re-roll Your Theme

-Your current theme is generated from a unique "seed" based on your browser.
+When you first visited The Bodge Lab, I created a custom theme just for you - based on a bunch of your device and browser data!

-If you don't like it, you can get a new random one here.
+If you don't like the theme I made for you, you can get a new random theme here!
 This new theme will be saved locally and used on all subsequent visits.

 <button id="theme-reroll" class="theme-roller-button">🎲 Re-roll Theme</button>
 <button id="theme-reset" class="theme-roller-button reset">Reset to Default</button>